 A robot eye does not allow itself to be seduced by the brain’s own interpretation.
 Humans interpret images continuously and that, unfortunately, reduces the objectivity of our view of reality.

 Measuring the speed of the human eye in frames per second is technically impossible.
 What matters is whether you see something (spinning wheel) and how well you see it (every spoke of the wheel).
 A camera is obviously much better equipped than the human eye.
 To make nice slow motion recordings, a frame rate of 960 is currently quite common.
 This pales in comparison to the 100,000 frames per second of specialized cameras for super slow motion.

 A piece in the electromagnetic spectrum

-In the near infrared spectrum, our eyes have lost the ability to perceive.
-Just take a look at the picture below and you'll notice how much our eyes actually miss!
-In fact, light behaves no differently in this part of the spectrum than in the spectrum visible to us.
-Reflection, absorption and transmission also play a role here.
-Properties that are not visible to us become visible with near infrared.
+On the spectrum of near-infrared, our eyes are out of focus.
+Take a look at the picture above and you’ll see how much we (our eyes) are actually missing!
+In fact, light behaves no differently in this part of the spectrum than it does in the spectrum visible to us.
+Reflection, absorption and transmittance are at play here too.
+Properties that are not visible to us become visible with near-infrared.

-- Unwanted contamination/mold on our food.
-That seems great!
-Your robot points out the freshest food in the store.
-This means less chance of food poisoning.
-That small dot that you are not able to see is clearly present in near infrared.
-But the color of food also contains much more information for the robot than for us.
+– Unwanted pollution / mold on our food.
+That seems superb!
+Your robot pointing out the freshest food in the store.
+Much less chance of food poisoning.
+That little dot you don’t see is clearly present with near-infrared.
+But also the color of food contains much more information for the robot than for us.

-- Irregularities on the skin of humans and animals.
+– Irregularities on the skin of humans and animals.
+These too a robot can see and we cannot.
 Think of skin cancer.
-By detecting this at an early state, the chance of survival is significantly increased!
-Any mirror that contains a good camera can check you and your family daily without any problems.
+Detecting this early greatly increases survival rate!
+Any mirror with a good camera in it could check you and your family daily without hassle.

 – Crop health.
 From a drone, you can quickly see which crops are healthy or sick.
 But the drone also sees exactly which crops are planted on a field through near-infrared.